SchweizerischeBundesbahnen/scion-toolkit/projects/scion/components/README.md

   Provides a viewport component with scrollbars that sit on top of the viewport client.

 - [**Dimension**][link-tool-dimension]\
-  Provides a set of tools for observing the size of an element.
+  Provides a set of tools for observing the size and position of an element.

 - [**Sashbox**][link-tool-sashbox]\
   Provides a sashbox component for splitting content into multiple parts, which the user can resize by moving the splitter between the parts.